How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

 \subsection{Answer to RQ$_2$}

-To address RQ$_2$, we have selected four distinct use cases from those previously discussed in Section \ref{sec:scenarios}, encompassing various application domains including social, financial, recommender systems in software engineering (RSSE), and the Internet of Things (IoT).
-The details of the four use cases, implemented using \tool, are provided in Table \ref{tab:results}.
-Specifically, for each use case, we specify the chosen metric for assessment, the number of sensitive variables considered, and provide links to the developed artifacts, including the models and automatically generated assessment code.
+To address RQ$_2$, we have selected five distinct use cases from those previously discussed in Section \ref{sec:scenarios}, encompassing various application domains, including social, financial, education, recommender systems in software engineering (RSSE), and the Internet of Things (IoT).
+The details of the five use cases, implemented using \tool, are provided in Table \ref{tab:results}.
+Specifically, for each use case, we specify the chosen metric for assessment, the number of sensitive variables considered, and the \tool outcome.

+Note how two of these use cases (i.e., \textit{University} and \textit{TPL}) have already been implemented throughout the paper to show the main capabilities of \tool.
+In this Section, we report only the outcomes of the fairness assessment process, \ie \textit{Fair} and \textit{Biased} for the University and the TPL use cases, respectively.
-Notably, in the GERMAN use case, we conduct two separate analyses: the first utilizing the original biased dataset and the second involving the same dataset after applying a preprocessing algorithm designed to mitigate bias (specifically, the Debiaser for Multiple Variables \cite{daloisio_debiaser_2023}).
-This analysis scenario exemplifies a typical scenario for \tool, where a user initially assesses the fairness of the original dataset and subsequently verifies if the bias has been reduced after employing a debiasing method\footnote{It is important to clarify that the mitigation of bias is beyond the scope of this approach, as \tool primarily focuses on designing and implementing the fairness assessment workflow, as outlined in Section \ref{sec:motivation}}.

-Moreover, for the RESYDUO use case, we perform two distinct analyses, one considering the \textit{views} sensitive variable and the other focusing on the \textit{respects} sensitive variable.
+Moreover, for the GERMAN use case, we conduct two separate analyses: the first utilizing the original biased dataset and the second involving the same dataset after applying a preprocessing algorithm designed to mitigate bias (specifically, the Debiaser for Multiple Variables \cite{daloisio_debiaser_2023}).
+This analysis scenario exemplifies a typical scenario for \tool, where a user initially assesses the fairness of the original dataset and subsequently verifies if the bias has been reduced after employing a debiasing method.\footnote{It is important to clarify that the mitigation of bias is beyond the scope of this approach, as \tool primarily focuses on designing and implementing the fairness assessment workflow, as outlined in Section \ref{sec:motivation}} Finally, for the RESYDUO use case, we perform two distinct analyses, one considering the \textit{views} sensitive variable and the other focusing on the \textit{respects} sensitive variable.
 This approach showcases \tool's versatility and ability to handle different sensitive variables, further highlighting its capabilities.

+The implemented models and generated code for each use case are reported in our replication package \cite{Daloisio_MODNESS_2024}.